platformsh/platformsh-docs/docs/src/overview/dedicated.md

 * The master branch with three-Virtual Machine
 * Backup on Production does not freeze in the process.
 * You can deploy your application in any of our [supported cloud providers](development/faq.md#which-geographic-zones-does-platformsh-cover).

+## Setting up

+Open a Support ticket with the suggested title “Upgrade to Dedicated Production Clusters".
+In the ticket, request to have your project Upgrade.

+We will review the infrastructure and settings, create user and environment variables for Staging and Production environments, and update the ticket with results.

+Once started the process usually takes less than an hour.
+There should be no downtime on your production site, although you should not push any code to Git while the upgrade is in progress.

+When done, you can review the changes to your project through the management console.